SaraAlturk/StringMatchingAlgorithms/README.md

 Moreover, the text and patterns were randomly generated, which sometimes resulted in less favorable conditions for Horspool's optimizations.
 The randomness could lead to cases where most characters in the pattern appear frequently in the text, resulting in minimal skip values and making Horspool's advantage less apparent.

-Additionally, the characteristics of the `input.txt` file played a significant role in determining the efficiency of the algorithms.
+Additionally, the characteristics of the [Input Text File](StringMatching%20Algorithms/input.txt) played a significant role in determining the efficiency of the algorithms.
 The lack of structured and diverse data limited the performance benefits that could be gained from Horspool's shifting mechanism.

 However, Horspool's algorithm can be highly efficient in larger, more structured datasets where its ability to skip large portions of text is advantageous.
 The results underscore the importance of understanding the context and characteristics of the input data when choosing an appropriate string matching algorithm.